E-cigarettes: A growing concern

 Chew, dip, pinch or snuff – no matter what you call it, smokeless tobacco is bad news.
 The whole look of using smokeless tobacco is bad – from the bulge in the cheek to those brown stained teeth.
 And smokeless tobacco does more to empty your wallet and trash your looks:

-Then consider the effect smokeless tobacco can have on your body.
 Just like cigarettes, smokeless tobacco contains nicotine, a chemical that causes you to crave tobacco.

 Once you are hooked on nicotine, it is very difficult to stop using tobacco products.